Minorities in Medicine

 No results found.
 Please try a different set of filters above.

 Med-MAR is a service for medical school applicants who self-identify as being from groups historically underrepresented in medicine or who are economically disadvantaged.HTML, Article, Advisors, Applicants, Pre-Med , Applying to Medical School, Choosing a Medical Career, Diversity in Medicine , Test Registration, MCAT, Med-MAR

-SMDEP is a free six-week academic enrichment summer program for qualified freshmen and sophomores from racial and ethnic groups that have been historically underrepresented in medicine and dentistry.
+SHPEP is a free six-week academic enrichment summer program for qualified freshmen and sophomores from racial and ethnic groups that have been historically underrepresented in the health professions.